valkyrie-fnd/valkyrie/README.md

 * Tag the version in git

 ## Performance
 Valkyrie aims to be lightweight and fast.
-While running single instances of Valkyrie and a PAM, we are able to generate and process the following number of bet requests (a.k.a debit/withdraw/stake) for the respective provider implementations (all run locally on an 2021 MacBook Pro w/ M1 MAX CPU, no tracing enabled and INFO log level).
+While running single instances of Valkyrie and a PAM, we are able to generate and process the following number of bet requests (a.k.a. debit/withdraw/stake) for the respective provider implementations (all run locally on an 2021 MacBook Pro w/ M1 MAX CPU, no tracing enabled and INFO log level).

 | Provider  | Requests/sec |